 The National Association of Realtors offers an ALC certification for realtors with specialized training and a proven track record in land sales.
 You can find such accredited professionals through the Realtors Land Institute.

-For those mindful of budget, partnering with a low commission agent can be a smart move.
+For those mindful of budget, partnering with a low commission agent can be smart.
 Offering comparable services to traditional agents at a fraction of the cost, they enhance your chances of a faster sale and maximizes your returns.

 If you're looking to buy or sell a house and weighing your options, Clever can help!